 - Cathedral Lakes.
 A beautiful hike in the Tuolumne Meadows area of the park.
 8.6 miles and 1551 ft of elevation gain mean it’s no walk in the park, but is doable for an older child.

-Yosemite Family Guide Viewpoints
+Best Yosemite Viewpoints

 It hardly gets more iconic Yosemite than Tunnel View.
 As soon as you cross through the Wawona Tunnel into Yosemite Valley, you’ll be met with wide open spaces and scenery.
 With views of El Capitan, Half Dome, Bridal Veil Falls, and the rest of the Valley, it’s stunning.
 Dusk/sunset makes for especially grand photos, but the views are worth a stop anytime.